sanchobbdo/codes/README.md

 Codes
 =====

-A promotional codes generator and validator.

-*Warning:* This package is under heavy development, it's API can change and it's not fully secured.
+A PHP code generator and validator.
+Can be use for promotions, sweepstakes, coupons or any other application which needs to validate a given code.

 Installing
 ----------